 The proposed second North-South electricity interconnector is a critical and strategically urgent transmission reinforcement.
 This report details the need for the second North South Interconnector and the benefits that will accrue from its delivery.
-Comprehensive and detailed studies have been undertaken, examining a range of power system indicators such as generation adequacy and security of supply, network security, and the costs of producing electricity for the years 2020 and 2030, encompassing a range of scenarios and sensitivities using current forecasts for demand, generation portfolio and fuel prices.
+Comprehensive and detailed studies have been undertaken, examining a range of power system indicators such as generation adequacy and security of supply, network security, and the costs of producing electricity for the years 2020 and 2030.
+These studies encompass a range of scenarios and sensitivities using current forecasts for demand, generation portfolio and fuel prices.

-A range of electricity production cost and security of supply benefit savings can be attributed to the construction of the North South interconnector with annual electricity production cost benefits ranging from $\leq 15m$ to $\leq 24m$ in 2020, and increasing to between $\leq 22m$ and $\leq 42m$ in 2030 and beyond.
+In summary, a range of electricity production cost and security of supply benefit savings can be attributed to the construction of the North South interconnector with combined annual electricity production cost and capacity savings of the order of €20m per annum in 2020 rising to between €40m - €60m per annum from 2030.